 When internet banking was introduced, it was seen as providing banking at fingertips to the people from the comforts of their home or on the go.
 Efforts are always on to improve the user experience.
 But, at times, maintaining the security and providing the best of the user experience is not always in sync.
 One of the major stumbling blocks in the efforts of improving the user experience is the password authentication process.

 It is expected that by 2020, an average consumer would be having around 200 accounts that would require passwords.
-To have different passwords for these many accounts and to remember them is a hell of a job in itself.
+To have different passwords for these many accounts and to remember them is a job in itself.
 It is virtually impossible for a majority of the users to manage and remember these many usernames and passwords.
 Thus, a groundbreaking technology of biometrics was introduced.

 Voice Biometrics in Banking:

 The rise of biometrics has also put a huge pressure on the banking sector to introduce this technology.
 Many banks are now offering Voice Biometrics for banking processes.
 Biometrics is emerging as an enterprise level security solution, which improves security, has cost benefits involved, and fits with the customer behavior.
 The banking sector has to deal with the sensitivity of data at risk and the changing customer behavior, which considers providing adequate safety measures as the ‘norm’.